12.8 Bereavement Leave

 Operations, Maintenance & Support Unit

-Each full-time employee covered by this Agreement shall be allowed up to forty (40) hours leave with full pay, for absences resulting from the death of a spouse or significant other, or the death of a child, stepchild, grandchild, parent or stepparent of either the employee or the employee’s spouse or significant other and up to twenty-four (24) hours of leave with full pay for absences resulting from the death of other members of the employee's immediate family, as defined below.
+Each full-time employee covered by this Agreement shall be allowed up to forty (40) hours leave with full pay, for absences resulting from the death of a spouse or significant other, or the death of a child, grandchild, sibling, parent or stepparent of either the employee or the employee’s spouse or significant other, or the death of the stepchild, stepsibling, guardian, ward, or grandparent of the employee; or the death of the co-parent of the employee’s minor children.
+Employees whose regular schedule is more than eighty (80) hours in a biweekly pay period shall be allowed up to one-half of the biweekly schedule (number of biweekly hours X .5) for such paid leave.
 Part-time employees shall receive paid leave on a prorated basis.
-Employees who are regularly scheduled to work in excess of forty (40) hours per week will receive paid leave equal to the numbers of hours of the extended workweek schedule.

 “Significant other” means that a relationship exists between two people, neither of whom is married, that is intended to remain indefinitely and where there is joint responsibility for each other’s common welfare, there are significant shared financial obligations, and there is a shared primary residence.
 This relationship must have existed for at least six (6) continuous months before benefits under this Article may be provided.